Badshahnagar railway station

 Badshahnagar railway station is a very important railway station on the Barabanki–Lucknow Suburban Railway.
 It serves the Badshah Nagar locality of Indira Nagar.
 The station is located in a very densely populated area; thus, it handles a large amount of traffic.
 The number of platforms, however, can not be increased due to lack of space.
-The railway management has provided many services and facilities to cope up with traffic.
+The railway management has provided many services, added a new entrance from Platform 3 side and added facilities to cope up with traffic.
 Earlier a few trains like Gorakhpur Intercity Express used to originate / terminate here, but now it has been cancelled.
-Since this is small station with 2 platforms, it is now completely saturated with trains and railway is now compelled to develop Gomti Nagar as a terminal station.
+Since this is small station with 3 platforms, it is now completely saturated with trains and railway is now compelled to develop Gomti Nagar as a terminal station.

 Trains from Badshahnagar

 Currently 41 trains pass through, 1 originates and 1 terminate at this station.
 This makes it a very important railway station in Lucknow city.
 It handles a large amount of passenger pressure.